A complex compliance task: Mitigating UBO risk in the Gulf region

 According to the Financial Action Task Force, the United Arab Emirates (UAE) has 39 different company registries.
 Many of these exist to help promote economic growth in the various free trade zones (FTZs).
 However, the expansion of the UAE’s FTZs and the country’s myriad of company registries have created ample opportunity for exploitation.
-Complex company structures and unidentified third parties are employed by bad actors to conceal illicit funds and trade-based money laundering (TBML) schemes.
+Complex company structures are a common method to conceal illicit funds and trade-based money laundering (TBML) schemes.

 A case in the news

-On August 3rd, it was reported that at least six tankers were involved in a maritime incident in the Gulf of Oman.
-One of the tankers – the ASPHALT PRINCESS – had been hijacked.
+On August 3, at least six tankers were involved in an incident in the Gulf of Oman.
 Tensions have been brewing in the Gulf throughout 2021.
-This recent incident highlights the increasing threat in one of the world’s most important oil shipping routes.
-On deeper investigation, Windward revealed that two of the vessels involved, the MT RIAH and the ASPHALT PRINCESS, shared a mutual Beneficial Owner ‘Prime Tankers Llc’.
+This recent hijacking incident highlights the increasing threat in one of the world’s most important oil shipping routes.
+On deeper investigation, Windward revealed that two of the vessels involved shared a mutual ultimate beneficial owner, ‘Prime Tankers Llc’.

 Prime Tankers Llc is a free trade zone company in the UAE.
 The risk factors are two-fold.
-First, similar to financial crime operations, sanctions evaders take advantage of free trade zone companies which generally have reduced finance and trade controls and enforcement.
+First, similar to financial crime operations, sanctions evaders take advantage of free trade zone companies.
+This is because they generally have reduced finance and trade controls and enforcement.
 With the UAE’s extensive financial, economic, corporate and trade activities, it becomes a lucrative target for bad actors.
 In Windward’s compliance system, Prime Tanker Llc was listed as high-risk prior to the day of the hijacking.
 When looking at vessels in this region, our system indicates that there are currently 20 active tankers registered with the UAE flag.
-Of these, 10 are high-risk for sanctions or 50%.
+Of these, ten (50%) are high-risk for sanctions.

 Why is this so important?
 The stakes are high when it comes to sanctions risk.
-OFAC recently designated individuals and businesses involved in an international oil smuggling network that supported Iran’s Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF).
+OFAC recently designated individuals and businesses involved in an international oil smuggling network that supported IRGC-QF.
 Senior IRGC-QF officials used proceeds from their involvement in Iranian oil exports to help fund the group’s activities.
-OFAC’s action targeted an Omani broker who had partnered with senior IRGC-QF officials and used several companies to facilitate shipments of Iranian oil to foreign customers.
+OFAC targeted an Omani broker who had partnered with senior IRGC-QF officials and used several companies to facilitate shipments of Iranian oil to foreign customers.

-Concealment of beneficial ownership takes place in multiple ways.
-Mostly commonly through the use of shell companies, front companies, shelf companies, legal persons and arrangements, and the use of nominees.
+UBOs can take advantage of shell companies, front companies, legal persons, and the use of nominees to conceal their identities.
 The Gulf region’s proximity to Iran, a sanctioned country, makes the use of the tactics prominent.
 Bad actors take advantage of front companies as a means to do business in Iran while benefiting from the global market.

-One example is the sale of Iranian-based oil through front companies based in the UAE and Iraq – making it appear that the oil originated from non-sanctioned countries.
-Obtaining a complete set of supporting documents when handling trade financing transactions, including bill of lading (BOL) copies and certificates of origin of goods is important to mitigate such cases.
+One example is the sale of Iranian-based oil through front companies based in the UAE and Iraq.
+UBOs can make it appear that the oil originated from non-sanctioned countries.
+This is why bill of lading (BOL) documents are key in verifying the legitimacy of transactions.
 This is especially important in the involvement of high-risk goods such as oil, coal, iron, and ore.

 To stay ahead of sanctions, stakeholders need systems that can boost ownership transparency and identify the percentage of ownership in line with global regulations.
 Otherwise, bad actors will continue to take advantage of loopholes to benefit from a lack of enforcement by authorities.
 According to the FATF Mutual Evaluation report UAE 2020, the Suspicious Transaction Reports (STRs) received from the FTZ sector have been minimal.